Best walks in Chichester

 Stop at the Hunston Bridge to look back and enjoy the canal view against the backdrop of Chichester Cathedral and the Downs which inspired JMW Turner’s 1929 painting.
 You can grab refreshments at either end of the towpath from the Canal Cafe at the Basin or the Boat House Cafe at the Marina and we recommend starting from the latter because there is free parking.

-2. Fishbourne and Bosham circular walk
+2. Fishbourne and Bosham Circular walk

-2. Fishbourne and Bosham circular walk
+2. Fishbourne and Bosham Circular walk

-Distance: 6.5 miles Terrain: easy
+Distance: 6.5 miles

 Fishbourne and Bosham circular takes you on a loop through the meadows, mud flats, reed beds, farmland and quay situated around the two towns.
 Taking an average time of just over two hours to complete, it’s a relatively flat walk with just a few little slopes.